ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_pages/about.md

 ---

 Welcome to my page!
-I am master's student in International Economics with strong quantitative skills.
-I am fluent in R, Stata and ArcGIS.
+I am currently pursuing Master of Data Science degree at University of British Columbia.
+I am fluent in Python, R and ArcGIS.